 Book Your Repositioning Cruise Today

-If you want to take advantage of great cruise deals and spend relaxing days at sea, then you’re ready to book your repositioning cruise today.
+If you want to spend relaxing days at sea, then you’re ready to book your repositioning cruise today.
 Remember, the best staterooms and suites sell out early, so it’s wise to book in advance in order to get your first pick of accommodation.
 If you have any questions, call us at 1-800-852-8086 and speak to one of our cruise experts, who will be happy to help.